 Before I begin, a little disclaimer: I am not a Peloton employee, spokesperson or programmer.
 I am a computer programmer (for whatever that’s worth), and a total nerd.
 If I had any inside information into Peloton I would also have agreed in the past not to disclose or discuss it.

 THE PELOTON DATA DISPLAY

 Understanding the various numbers on your Peloton bike display is key to understanding how well you’re doing.
-You really can’t compare your numbers to someone else for various reasons (which I’ll skip over here), but you absolutely can compare your numbers to your own past numbers (assuming you’re on the same bike, because bikes vary a great deal.)
+You really can’t compare your numbers to someone else for various reasons (mostly having to do with the sticky issue of Peloton bike calibration), but you absolutely can compare your numbers to your own past numbers (assuming you’re on the same bike, again because of calibration.)

 Since you’re reading this post, I’ll skip over the part where I tell you why I think it’s important to understand these numbers, and instead dive right in.
 I’ll go through the numbers in rows, left-to-right within each row.

 Cadence is how fast the pedals are turning.
 It’s not a measurement of how fast the flywheel is turning (which is irrelevant.)
 A cadence of 90 rpm means that you’re turning the crank in a full 360° circle 90 times in one minute.
 Cadence in Peloton classes will never go over 120 (their lawyers don’t want you tipping over the bike!) or below 50 or so.
 (As an aside, it’s extremely uncommon to exceed 120rpm riding out in the real world.)